NataliaVolentova/NataliaVolentova/README.md

 In my profile you will find many repos with the similar naming structure CF-Angular-day01-Rodriguez-Volentova It stands for:
 <br />
- - 🏡 📍 CF - [Code Factory](https://codefactory.wien/de/home/) where I was doing 2,5 months long web-development bootcamp
+ - 🏡 📍 CF - Code Factory, where I was doing 2,5 months long web-development bootcamp
 <br />
  - 💻 Angular -  main technology/framework/language used <br />
  - 📆 day01 - number of days from when I started to use the technology/framework/language at the bootcamp <br />